pratikunterwegs/gooseFamsizeGermany/texts/zzappendix.md

 \end{figure}

 \clearpage

 # Appendix 2

-### Model summaries
+\textbf{Model summaries}

 We provide tables (Tabs.
 A1, A2) summarising model structures used in the analysis.
 This table includes Cohen's *f^2^* effect sizes that are based on the variance explained.
 Cohen's *f^2^* was calculated for each model thus:

 \begin{equation} f^2 =  \frac{R^2}{1 - R^2} \end{equation}

 where $R^2$ is the coefficient of determination [@cohen1988statistical].
 We calculated pseudo-$R^2$ for our models as the $R^2$ of a linear model taking the model response of a null generalised mixed model as the response, and the generalised mixed model fit as the predictor.
-These values corresponded closely with pseudo-$R^2$ provided by the *mgcv* package for generalised additive models and were considered reliable.
+These values corresponded closely with pseudo-$R^2$ provided by the *mgcv* package for generalised additive models and were considered reliable as indicators of the variance explained by the model.
 Cohen's *f^2^* values of 0.02, 0.15, and 0.35 are respectively considered small, medium, and large.
+Models with a Cohen's *f^2^* greater than 1 have an $R^2$ greater than 0.5.

 All models assumed idependent and identically distributed normal (*iid*) random effects.
 GLMMs implemented these through their inbuilt function.
-GAMMs (models *2.b* and *4*) implemented random effects as parametric terms penalized by a ridge penalty [see @wood2008fast; @wood2013gam].
+GAMMs (models *2.b* and *4*) implemented random effects as parametric categorical terms penalized by a ridge penalty [see @wood2008fast; @wood2013gam].

 \begin{table}[H]
 \begin{tabular}{l*7l}